Computing Resources

 MPI

 With MPI, FDTD computation domain is divided into multiple parts, where each process is responsible for a specific computation part.
 MPI handles communication between multiple processes.
+Currently, configuring the MPI environment is only required when using Remote resources.
+For these resources to function properly, users must correctly set up the MPI environment on their local computer.

 GPU and CPU